Dubai bans truck movement on key Emirates Road stretch during evening peak hours from 2025

 “This will enhance traffic flow, reduce congestion, and increase road capacity for private vehicles on the designated streets, while improving road safety standards across the emirate,” the authority said.

-In April 2024, the RTA began implementing and expanded truck movement ban on Sheikh Mohammed bin Zayed Road during morning and evening peak hours.
+In April 2024, the RTA began implementing an expanded truck movement ban on Sheikh Mohammed bin Zayed Road during morning and evening peak hours.
+This is now being extended to Emirates Road towards Sharjah.

+Truck movement is prohibited on major Dubai roads such as Al Ittihad and Meydan Streets.
+Other roads, including Sheikh Zayed Road and those in residential areas near Sharjah such as Al Mizhar, Al Muhaisnah, and Oud Al Muteena, are subject to a 16-hour ban from 6am to 10pm.

+Medium-congestion urban areas are subject to truck movement restrictions during peak morning and evening hours.
+These include Airport, Oman, and Damascus streets, with restricted times from 6.30am to 8.30am; 1pm to 3pm, and 5.30pm to 8pm.

 ALSO READ: